haojiwu/flickr-to-google-photos/README.md

    docker run -d -p 8443:8443 --mount source=db,target=/db my/flickr-to-google-photos
    ```
 ## Quick start
-API endpoint
+API host
 - Local: `https://localhost:8443`
 - Docker: `https://localhost:8443`
 - Render: `https://my-flickr-to-google-photos-XXXX.onrender.com`, which can be found from your Render web service page.

 Script to migrate all photos and albums
-1. Open browser to visit `<API endpoint>/flickr/auth`.
+1. Open browser to visit `<API host>/flickr/auth`.
 After authorization flow you will have Flickr credential.
-2. Open browser to visit `<API endpoint>/google/auth`.
+2. Open browser to visit `<API host>/google/auth`.
 After authorization flow you will have Google credential.
 3. Make sure your environment has python and [PIP](https://pip.pypa.io/en/stable/).
 4. Install python library `Requests`.
    ```